El Salvador l Finca Santa Rosa l Washed

 Region: Santa Ana

-This is a daily coffee that you can drink with ease, nothing flashy, but this coffee is decent and rounded.
-If you are a Brazilian coffee lover, you might like this one.
-The fragrance has a smell of toffee, malted chocolate, and Nutella spread and the wet aroma lets off wafts of Peanuttle candies in the steam (toffee-coated roasted peanuts!).
-The sweetness has a simple, light brown sugar flavor that offsets notes of roasted nut and bittering roast tones nicely.
+Drink this coffee with ease.
+It is decent and rounded.
+If you love Brazilian coffee, this is a winner.
+The fragrance carries the scent of toffee, malted chocolate, Nutella spread and wafts of P-nuttle candy in the coffee steam.
+The sweetness has a simple, light brown sugar flavor that offsets notes of roasted nut and bitter roast tones nicely.

-This coffee makes a perfect espresso and cappuccino.
+This coffee is perfect for espresso and cappuccino.

-This 100% Bourbon lot hails from Finca Santa Rosa, owned by the Pacas family.
-The Pacas family is one of the oldest and most prominent coffee farming families in El Salvador.
-They have a stellar reputation not only as producers of coffee but as some of the most socially conscious employers in the country.
+The Pacas family owns this Bourbon lot at Finca Santa Rosa.
+One of the oldest and most prominent coffee farming families in El Salvador, the Pacas family have a stellar reputation as a coffee producer and socially conscious employer in the country.
 Mercanta is pleased to offer this quintessential El Salvadoran specialty coffee from one of the founding families of El Salvador specialty coffee.

-The Pacas legacy began the 1800s when Jose Rosa Pacas decided to explore the world of coffee.
-He purchased land high in the Apaneca-Ilamatepec mountain range and planted Bourbon trees.
+The Pacas legacy began in the 1800s when Jose Rosa Pacas decided to explore the world of coffee.
+He purchased lands high up the mountain range in the Apaneca-Ilamatepec and planted Bourbon trees.
 During the mid-1900s, his son, Fernando Alberto Pacas Figueroa, picked up the baton, earning for himself a reputation as an unparalleled grower of coffee.
 He was particularly known for experimenting with farming methods to increase productivity.
 His most important achievement was discovering a new coffee variety on one of his farms: what we know today as the ‘Pacas’ variety.